- Exploring Rome’s Hidden Gems on the Ancient Appian Way PRIVATE e-bike Tour

 Rome is a city of endless stories and stunning sights, but sometimes the best way to connect with its history is away from the busy crowds.
 This private e-bike tour takes you along the historic Via Appia Antica, a route that’s been vital to Rome’s story since ancient times.
 The combination of nature, history, and culture makes it a memorable outing that breaks away from typical sightseeing.

 The tour lasts around four hours, giving enough time to enjoy each stop without feeling rushed.
-The small group size or private setup means you can ask questions, take photos, and truly soak in the atmosphere.
+The small group size or private setup means you can ask questions, take photos, and soak in the atmosphere.
 It’s a well-balanced mix of physical activity and culture.

 The Detailed Itinerary: What You’ll See and Why It Matters